-Washington, DC Marriage Counseling and Therapy
+Marriage Counseling and Therapy in Washington, DC—Counselors and Therapists

 The wedding between Prince Humperdink and Princess Buttercup may be one of the most recognizable of any movie of all time.
 The priest’s homily steals the scene as he declares, “Marriage, that blessed arrangement, that dream within a dream… and love, true love, will follow you forever… so treasure your love.”
-As if to highlight the absurdity of this homily, Prince Humperdink interrupts and insists, “skip to the end!”
+As if to highlight the absurdity of this homily, Prince Humperdink interrupts and insists, “Skip to the end!”
 Clearly, Humperdink’s and Buttercup’s marriage is no blessed arrangement, but theirs is not the only one.
 Marriage is often not a dream within a dream.
 That is a nice thought, but the reality is that every marriage has difficult times.
 Spouses often are annoyed, frustrated, and angered with each other—that is normal.
 It is also normal for spouses to reach out for help.
-More and more, spouses are going to marriage therapy when they are in the midst of relational challenges.
-Marriage counseling is not a quick fix, but many spouses are finding the relational help they need.
+More and more spouses are going to marriage therapy when they are in the midst of relational challenges.
+Marriage counseling is not a quick fix, but many spouses are finding the relationship help they need.

 “Marriage is not a noun; it’s a verb.
 It isn’t something you get.
 It’s something you do.
 It’s the way you love your partner every day.”